 WRITTEN REVIEWS: Evaluative comments are particularly valuable to the decision-making bodies.
-After the funding decisions have been made, the applicants get access to the review report(s) on their own application.
+After the funding decisions have been made, the applicants get access to the panel review report on their own application.
 The review also provides the applicant with important feedback.
 Reviewers should therefore:

-· write evaluative rather than descriptive comments (avoid copying text from the application directly)

-- write comments under each sub-item - write coherent comments in the passive voice.
-In case you are writing an external review to support the panel review, your text may be used as such in the panel review report.
+- · write evaluative rather than descriptive comments (avoid copying text from the application directly) - · write comments under each sub-item - write coherent comments in the passive voice that can be used, if agreed, as such in the panel review report.